ChayneW/Notes-Website-App/README.md

 # notes-website-app

-Notes taking website that has a tester profile that will allow for notes comments.
+Simple Notes taking website that has a tester profile that will allow for notes comments.

+Credentials:
+name = test
+password = testtest

 Photo credits:
 unsplash.com